 - 1. Treat everyone with respect

 - 2. Be an effective learner

 - 3. Attend school every day

 - 4. Do as you are asked by grown-ups straight away

 - 5. Look after equipment and tidy up

-- 6. Move around the school in a sensible and calm way
+- 6. Move and act sensibly around the school to keep everyone safe